canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 ### How does Ubuntu Pro for WSL solve this problem?

 Ubuntu Pro for WSL (UP4W) helps automate the management of Ubuntu WSL.
-For each new instance that is created, UP4W will automatically:
+For each new instance that is discovered or created, UP4W will automatically:

 * Attach them to your Ubuntu Pro subscription
 * Enrol them with your Landscape server